A Unified Effective Capacity Performance Analysis of Lp-norm Diversity Reception over Arbitrary and Correlated Generalized Fading Channels: System and Channel Models

-where $p$ is a real number\footnote{ In \cite{J:Nasri}, a different $L_p$-norm was proposed for evaluating the Euclidean distance between two points in the signal constellation diagram raised to the $p$-th power.
-Using this metric, asymptotic bit error rate results were presented in \cite{J:Nasri} for different diversity schemes operating in non-Gaussian and interference channels. }.
+where $p$ is a positive real number\footnote{ In \cite{J:Nasri}, a different $L_p$-norm has been proposed for the purpose of evaluating the Euclidean distance between two points in the signal constellation diagram raised to the $p$-th power.
+Using this metric, asymptotic bit error rate results were presented for different diversity schemes operating in non-Gaussian and interference channels. }.
 A generic analytical expression for the instantaneous SNR, $\gamma_{\rm end}$, at the output of the $L_p$-norm diversity receiver can be deduced as \cite[Eq.
 (2)]{J:YilmazEGC}

-where $E_s/N_0$ is the SNR per symbol, with $E_s$ being the average symbol energy and $N_0$ the single-sided power spectral density of the additive white Gaussian noise (AWGN), $q$ is a real number and $\mathrm{K}$ is a constant that depends on the diversity combining scheme.
-For example, in \eqref{Eq:SNR}, for $(p,q,\mathrm{K}) = (1,2,1/\sqrt{L})$, $(p,q, \mathrm{K}) = (2,1,1)$ and $(p,q,\mathrm{K}) = (-2,-1,1)$, the EGC, MRC and AF transmission schemes are obtained, respectively.
+where $E_s/N_0$ is the SNR per symbol, with $E_s$ being the average symbol energy and $N_0$ is the single-sided power spectral density of the AWGN.
+Note that for $(p,q) = (1,2)$ the EGC diversity scheme results, whereas for $(p,q) = (2,1)$ the MRC.
 As far as the queuing model is concerned, a simple first-input first-output (FIFO) buffer with constant arrival rate (source data rate) at the transmitter data link layer is considered.
-Assuming block fading channels, the EC is defined as \cite{J:Wu}

-where $\{S[n], n = 1, 2, \ldots \}$ is a stationary and ergodic stochastic process that characterizes the service rate at the source node, $\theta$ is the asymptotic decay-rate of the buffer occupancy, $B$ is the system bandwidth and $T$ the fading block length.
-When $\theta$ is small, this corresponds to a slow decaying rate thus having less stringent QoS requirements.
-For larger values of $\theta$, faster decaying rates occur, which leads to more stringent QoS requirements.
-By considering ideal modulation and coding at the physical layer of the source and assuming that the transmitter sends uncorrelated circularly symmetric zero-mean complex Gaussian signals, the service rate of the buffer will become the instantaneous channel capacity.
-Thereafter, and similar to \cite{J:Tang3}, depending upon whether or not CSI is available at the transmitter and/or receiver, the following adaptive policies will be considered.
+By considering ideal modulation and coding at the source physical layer, the service rate of the buffer will be equal to the instantaneous channel capacity.
+Therefore, using \cite[Eq.
+(4)]{J:Zhong} and assuming that the transmitter sends uncorrelated circularly symmetric zero-mean complex Gaussian signals, the EC can be expressed as